Some Loci of Rational Cubic Fourfolds: Introduction

-The way to the proof of Thm. \ref{intro-rat} requires a complete understanding of the details of some results proved by Fano in \cite{Fano}, of which we give new and modern formulation (and proofs).
+The way to the proof of the previous Theorem requires a complete understanding of the details of some results proved by Fano in \cite{Fano}, of which we give new and modern formulation (and proofs).
 Some of these results have been frequently cited and used in the literature but a modern detailed account does not seem to have appeared elsewhere.
-More precisely, they rely on the study of the rational map defined by quadrics vanishing on a smooth quartic rational normal scroll and on its restriction to a cubic hypersurface containing the scroll; on a quite subtle argument involving quadrics vanishing on two quartic rational normal scrolls contained in a smooth cubic hypersurface and intersecting in 10 points; on a deformation argument, which is one of Fano's geometrical gems contained in \cite{Fano}, which we amplified and restated as follows.
-We will denote by $\mathbb G(k,n)$ the projective Grassmannian of $k$-linear subspaces in $\PP^n$.
+More precisely, they rely on the study of the rational map defined by quadrics vanishing on a smooth quartic rational normal scroll, on its restriction to a cubic hypersurface containing the scroll and on the family of quartic rational normal scrolls contained in a cubic fourfold in $\mathcal C_{14}$.
+In particular, we are able to prove the next result. \begin{thm27} Let $X$ be a cubic fourfold contained in $\mathcal C_{14}\setminus\mathcal C_8$ and let $\mathcal{T}$ be the Hilbert scheme of quartic rational normal scrolls contained in $X$.
+Then $\dim(\mathcal{T})=2$ and each point of $\mathcal T$ correspond to a smooth quartic rational normal scroll contained in $X$. \end{thm27}